 What Does an Office Fit-Out Actually Cost in Dubai?

 Ask five contractors and you'll get five different numbers.
-The honest answer is that Dubai fit-out pricing spans AED 130 to over 510 per square foot — a range so wide it's almost meaningless without context.
+The honest answer is that Dubai fit-out pricing spans AED 110 to over AED 435 per square foot — a range so wide it's almost meaningless without context.
 The missing variable is nearly always location.

 A mid-range fit-out in DIFC will run you roughly the same as a high-end build in Dubai Internet City.
 That's not because contractors charge more in the financial district for the fun of it.
 It's because landlord design codes are tighter, authority approval processes differ, logistics access is more constrained in dense tower clusters, and the baseline tenant expectation of quality is categorically different.

 We've spent over 15 years delivering fit-outs across Dubai's commercial districts.
-The rates below are drawn from our own project records and reflect what we're consistently seeing in the market heading into 2026.
+The rates below are drawn from our own project records and reflect what we're consistently seeing in the market as of April 2026, incorporating the downward shift following the regional disruption that began in late February.
 They're not theoretical — they're based on what things actually cost when the final invoice lands.

 Dubai Fit-Out Costs by Zone (AED Per Sq Ft)